raghavian/lungVAE/README.md

 * Kindly cite our publication if you use any part of the code
 ```
-@inproceedings{raghav2020lungVAE,
+@misc{raghav2020lungVAE,
  	title={Lung Segmentation from Chest X-rays using Variational Data Imputation},
 	author={Raghavendra Selvan and Erik B. Dam and Nicki Skafte Detlefsen and Sofus Rischel and Kaining Sheng and Mads Nielsen and Akshay Pai},
-	booktitle={ICML Workshop on The Art of Learning with Missing Values},
+	howpublished={ICML Workshop on The Art of Learning with Missing Values},
 	month={July},
- 	journal={arXiv preprint arXiv:2020.2005.10052},
+ 	note={arXiv preprint arXiv:2020.2005.10052},
 	year={2020}}
 ```